blulady/fullstack-knowledge-base/angular/GettingStarted/video1to.md

-Watch & Code Along: Begin by watching the current video segment.
+1.Watch & Code Along: Begin by watching the current video segment.
 As you watch, actively code along to gain hands-on experience, which aids in understanding and retaining the content.
 For your code-along, create a separate repository where you'll save and commit your code.
 For this section, the newly created repository can be called "academind-typescript-code-along".
 Immediate Documentation: After finishing a video segment, pause and document your key takeaways and areas of uncertainty in the respective markdown files either "Getting Started" or "Basics" in "fullstack-knowledge-base".
 Seek Clarification: If content isn't clear, consider: